-As of December 31, 2014, a total of 446,250 Old Options held under the Old Option Plan remained outstanding (representing approximately 0.2% of the outstanding Common Shares).
+As of December 31, 2015, a total of 294,000 Old Options held under the Old Option Plan remained outstanding (representing approximately 0.1% of the outstanding Common Shares).
 All Old Options granted under the Old Option Plan will have expired by the end of 2017.
-No additional Old Options will be granted under the Old Option Plan since the Board has approved the 2010 Option Plan as a replacement for the Old Option Plan.
+No additional Old Options will be granted under the Old Option Plan since the Board has approved the Stock Option Plan as a replacement for the Old Option Plan.
 See "Securities Authorized for Issuance Under Equity Compensation Plans" below.

-2010 Option Plan
+Stock Option Plan

-The 2010 Option Plan became effective June 9, 2010 and was amended effective June 13, 2013.
-It authorizes the Board to grant options to purchase Common Shares ("New Options") to directors, officers and employees of, and consultants to, the Corporation and any of its subsidiaries (individually a "Service Provider" and collectively "Service Providers").
-The purpose of the 2010 Option Plan is to provide an effective long-term incentive for the Service Providers from time to time.
+The Stock Option Plan became effective June 9, 2010 and was amended effective June 13, 2013.
+It authorizes the Board to grant New Options to officers and employees of, and consultants to, the Corporation and any of its subsidiaries and the Stock Option Plan also governs New Options granted to directors of the Corporation or any of its subsidiaries prior to June 2, 2016 (such officers, employees, consultants and such directors, only in respect of New Options granted prior to June 2, 2016, each individually a "Service Provider" and collectively "Service Providers").
+The purpose of the Stock Option Plan is to provide an effective long-term incentive for the Service Providers from time to time.